Todd-D-Vance/Rat-Race/README.md

  * Special pickups for special powers?

- * Dangerous ``pickups'' like a marching mousetrap?
+ * Dangerous "pickups" like a marching mousetrap?

 ## Game States